MWANGAZA-LAB/twiga-scan/README.md

 - `GET /api/scan/` — (Backend) Get scan history (advanced, not in UI)
 - `GET /api/providers/` — (Backend) List trusted providers (advanced)

-> _Advanced features like scan history, provider registry, analytics, and user accounts are backend-ready and coming soon to the UI._

----

 ## 🔧 Configuration